AlvaroSato/Front-End-Roadmap/README.md

   * How Does the internet work? ✔️
   * What is HTTP? ✔️
   * What is Domain Name? ✔️
-  * What is hosting?
+  * What is hosting? ✔️
-  * DNS and how it works?
+  * DNS and how it works? ✔️
-  * Browsers and how they work?
+  * Browsers and how they work? 🟡 - Complex, so i'll do it later

 **2. HTML**
   * Learn the basics